VectoryBull/ETHBucharest2025/BUSINESS_PLAN.md

 ---

 ### 🛠️ Solution
 SmartTrack monitors shipment conditions using a custom hardware device and automates payment settlements through smart contracts.
 If temperature, humidity, or vibration levels cross predefined thresholds, the contract automatically releases or refunds funds without dispute.

-The system also aggregates road condition data, creating opportunities to resell insights to logistics providers and infrastructure planners.
+The system also aggregates and resells road condition data to logistics providers and infrastructure planners.
+Additionally, it can track and share environmental pollution levels (e.g. air quality, humidity) with users in real-time.

+This aligns with AKASHA's mission of bringing public data access to communities—such as Zuzalu—by enabling transparency, awareness, and shared decision-making around transportation and environmental conditions.

 ---